-18-year old Joshua Mendez was charged with aggravated robbery last week in San Antonio, TX at a local H-E-B. Eager to quench his thirst, the young man stole an 18-pack of beer from the H-E-B store near Valley Hi Drive and Loop 410 on the morning of May 12, 2015.
-After walking to his truck, the beer thief was stopped by the store manager.
+18-year-old Joshua Mendez was charged with aggravated robbery last week in San Antonio, TX, at a local H-E-B. Eager to quench his thirst, the young man stole an 18-pack of beer from the H-E-B store near Valley Hi Drive and Loop 410 on the morning of May 12, 2015.
+After walking to his truck, the store manager stopped the beer thief.
 When asked to present a receipt for the beer, Mendez brandished a gun and exclaimed, “This is my receipt!”

 Even though this San Antonio crime story sounds like a plot for a B-movie, the consequences are very real.
 Mendez was arrested after crashing his truck in the 2700 block of Gunsmoke.
 He is also the prime suspect in a drive-by shooting in the same neighborhood and multiple robberies in Bexar County.

-In the state of Texas, it’s a crime to fire a gun in a public place, unless it’s in self defense.
+In the state of Texas, it’s a crime to fire a gun in a public place unless it’s in self-defense.
 If a gun is used in the event of crime, penalties will ensue.
-This action is categorized by the state as “disorderly conduct” and is a Class B misdemeanor.
-If the event takes place in a town where the population is over 100,000 people, the criminal action is categorized as a Class A misdemeanor.
+The state categorizes this action as “disorderly conduct” and is a Class B misdemeanor.
+If the event occurs in a town with over 100,000 people, the criminal action is categorized as a Class A misdemeanor.
 Even if you did not fire a gun in the event of a robbery, assault, or any other violent crime, the offense can graduate to an “Aggravated” level.
 This classification makes the offense a first-degree felony, with a potential punishment of several years to life in prison.

 As you can see, gun charges result in serious consequences.
-If you find yourself behind bars in San Antonio, call McRae Bail Bonds at (210) 463-5561.
-In the event of an arrest, our professional bail bond agents will answer your questions, and help you or a loved one get the help they need.
+Call McRae Bail Bonds at (210) 463-5561 if you find yourself behind bars in San Antonio.
+In the event of an arrest, our professional bail bond agents will answer your questions and help you or a loved one get the help they need.